 If a driver’s injuries meet the state’s definition of a “severe injury,” the driver may file a lawsuit against the at-fault driver to recover compensation for what insurance won’t cover.
 The damages available in most car accident lawsuits in New York typically include:

-If you recently experienced an accident and the amount your insurer covers is not enough for your damages, contact an experienced attorney to find out if you have grounds for a lawsuit under New York’s no-fault system.
+If you recently experienced an accident and the amount your insurer covers is not enough for your damages, contact an experienced accident attorney in New York to find out if you have grounds for a lawsuit under New York’s no-fault system.